funForAcg/sap/README.md

 the application must be  deployed to a staging environment for testing and verification before being deployed to  production. any new deployment must be rolled back in 5 minutes if errors are discovered after a deployment.which aws service and deployment pattern should the solutions  architect use to meet these requirements?

-A.use aws elastic beanstalk and deploy the application using a rolling update deployment  strategy.
+A.use aws elastic beanstalk and deploy the application using a rolling update deployment  strategy. <br>
 B.use aws codepipeline and deploy the application using a rolling update deployment  strategy.
 C.use aws codebuild and deploy the application using a canary deployment strategy.
 D.use aws opsworks and deploy the application using a blue/green deployment strategy